toddm-ClaybookAdvisors/layercake-method/docs/AUTHOR_NOTES.md

 *note 9*
 So, 4.1 does stealth refactors which can seriously mess things up.
 I had to add explict instructions to not refactor unless asked to, then it went too far and couldn't actually make necessary changes because they were a refactor.
 So I loosened it a bit.
 I may have to find a tight definition of refacor to include in the boot prompt.

+*note 10*
+Just had the LLM optamize my chat boot, it suggested adding a strict and explicit policy around getting everyting in a single markdown code block.
+We'll see how well it works, it's been a pain in the ass and I'm tired of yelling at it whih seems to work.